cte-zl-ifrn/moodle__image/README.md

 # Moodle Image

-This image includes a default config.php files configurable using Docker enviroments variables and sentry integração for bug identification and for performance monitoring.
+This image includes a default config.php files configurable using Docker environment variables and sentry integração for bug identification and for performance monitoring.
+A example of how you can use this image is available on [here](https://github.com/cte-zl-ifrn/moodle__install__ifrn).

 ## How to buid at local host?